 This refers to devices that require batteries but only use a small amount of energy.
 Examples include remote controls, smoke detectors, and clocks.

 Certain types of batteries should never go in low-drain devices because they could self-discharge and never recover.

 Batteries are named by the type of chemistry used in them.

 It affects everything from capacity, performance, lifespan, and shelf life.
 The main battery options are alkaline, Ni-Cad, NiMH, lithium, and li-ion.

 Alkaline batteries used to be the only choice for household batteries.
 Now, there’s no reason to buy alkaline batteries anymore.
 They might seem cheaper up-front, but you’ll pay much more over time for poorer performance.

 To put this in perspective, you might only get 100-200 camera shots with alkaline batteries (compared to 800+ with lithium batteries).
 This breaks down to about 70 cents per 50 shots.
 Since you can’t recharge most alkaline batteries, the cost adds up quickly.

-There are some rechargeable alkaline batteries but their performance is very bad.
+There are some rechargeable alkaline batteries, but their performance is terrible.
 You will get just a few recharge cycles out of them at best.

 - Can be found in common sizes (AA, AAA, C…)